· ai and git · 12 min read

 git diff --name-only HEAD~10

 He and others call this “comprehension debt.”
-You can review code long after you’ve lost the ability to write it from scratch.
-But at some point, reviewing becomes nodding along.
-And that’s where things get dangerous.
+You can still review code long after you’ve lost the ability to write it from scratch.

 So what does responsible reviewing actually look like?

-Read until you can explain it.
-Not until the tests pass – until you could explain it to a teammate.
-Until you could debug it at 2 AM when it breaks.
-If you can’t, the review isn’t done.
+Read the code until you can explain it — not just until the tests pass, but until you could explain it to a teammate or debug it at 2 AM if something goes wrong.

-And finally, own the outcome.
-This is the part I really want to be direct about.
-When code reaches production, nobody cares if a human wrote it or an AI generated it.
-If you reviewed it and approved it, you are responsible for it.
-You, together with whoever (or whatever) wrote it.
+This is important: when code reaches production, it doesn’t matter if a human wrote it or if it was generated by AI.
+If you reviewed and approved it, you are responsible for it, along with whoever or whatever wrote it.

 The reviewer’s signature on a pull request is not a formality.
 It’s a statement: this code is correct, it’s secure, and it’s ready for production.
-That carries the same weight whether the author was a junior dev, a senior engineer, or an LLM.
+That is true now, regardless of whether the author was a junior dev, a senior engineer, or an LLM.

 The AI writes the code.
 You make sure it’s worth shipping.